JorgeDGomez/CSCI272/assign/lab1.md

 Program submissions should be done through the Blackboard.

-For HW #1, submit the following files:
+For lab #1, submit the following files:

 - `lab1.cpp`